$106.20 Million in Sales Expected for QuinStreet Inc (NASDAQ:QNST) This Quarter

-Brokerages forecast that QuinStreet Inc (NASDAQ:QNST) will post $106.20 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have made estimates for QuinStreet’s earnings, with the lowest sales estimate coming in at $104.89 million and the highest estimate coming in at $107.50 million.
-QuinStreet posted sales of $121.96 million in the same quarter last year, which suggests a negative year over year growth rate of 12.9%.
-The business is scheduled to issue its next earnings report on Thursday, August 13th.
+Equities research analysts forecast that QuinStreet Inc (NASDAQ:QNST) will report sales of $106.20 million for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for QuinStreet’s earnings, with estimates ranging from $104.89 million to $107.50 million.
+QuinStreet posted sales of $121.96 million during the same quarter last year, which suggests a negative year over year growth rate of 12.9%.
+The company is scheduled to announce its next quarterly earnings report on Thursday, August 13th.

-On average, analysts expect that QuinStreet will report full-year sales of $479.54 million for the current year, with estimates ranging from $478.27 million to $480.80 million.
-For the next year, analysts forecast that the business will report sales of $466.71 million, with estimates ranging from $447.92 million to $485.50 million.
-Zacks’ sales calculations are an average based on a survey of analysts that cover QuinStreet.
+On average, analysts expect that QuinStreet will report full year sales of $479.54 million for the current fiscal year, with estimates ranging from $478.27 million to $480.80 million.
+For the next fiscal year, analysts forecast that the firm will report sales of $466.71 million, with estimates ranging from $447.92 million to $485.50 million.
+Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that cover QuinStreet.

-QuinStreet (NASDAQ:QNST) last released its quarterly earnings data on Wednesday, May 6th.
-The technology company reported $0.13 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.14 by ($0.01).
-QuinStreet had a return on equity of 8.57% and a net margin of 4.04%.
-The business had revenue of $128.66 million during the quarter, compared to analyst estimates of $128.75 million.
+QuinStreet (NASDAQ:QNST) last posted its quarterly earnings results on Wednesday, May 6th.
+The technology company reported $0.13 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.14 by ($0.01).
+QuinStreet had a net margin of 4.04% and a return on equity of 8.57%.
+The company had revenue of $128.66 million for the quarter, compared to the consensus estimate of $128.75 million.

-In other QuinStreet news, CFO Gregory Wong sold 18,813 shares of the stock in a transaction on Monday, June 29th.
-The shares were sold at an average price of $10.12, for a total transaction of $190,387.56.
-Following the transaction, the chief financial officer now directly owns 221,092 shares in the company, valued at approximately $2,237,451.04.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Robin Josephs sold 25,000 shares of the stock in a transaction on Monday, May 18th.
-The shares were sold at an average price of $10.00, for a total transaction of $250,000.00.
-Following the transaction, the director now owns 81,982 shares in the company, valued at $819,820.
+In other news, Director Robin Josephs sold 12,500 shares of the company’s stock in a transaction on Wednesday, May 20th.
+The stock was sold at an average price of $9.60, for a total transaction of $120,000.00.
+Following the transaction, the director now directly owns 81,982 shares of the company’s stock, valued at $787,027.20.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CEO Douglas Valenti sold 12,501 shares of the business’s stock in a transaction on Friday, May 1st.
+The shares were sold at an average price of $9.93, for a total transaction of $124,134.93.
+Following the sale, the chief executive officer now directly owns 291,667 shares in the company, valued at $2,896,253.31.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 90,001 shares of company stock worth $897,452 over the last quarter.
-11.10% of the stock is currently owned by insiders.
+Over the last ninety days, insiders have sold 90,001 shares of company stock worth $897,452.
+Insiders own 11.10% of the company’s stock.

 QuinStreet Company Profile